Ceri-Jane/milestone-project-two/TESTING.md

 # Testing
 ----------

-Here you will find all tests performed on the Minesweeper Gamesite.
+Here you will find all tests performed on the Minesweeper Game site.

 Return to [README.md](README.md)